 The construction artificial intelligence startup Bedrock successfully secured $270 million in funding, with participation from Alphabet and Nvidia.

-The current growth trajectory in artificial intelligence should be viewed not as an unsustainable bubble, but rather as the precursor to the next fundamental shift comparable to the advent of cloud computing.
+The current surge in artificial intelligence adoption is characterized not as an unsustainable bubble but rather as the beginning of the next significant transformation comparable to the initial cloud computing revolution.

 Capital flows, energy limitations, and fundamental structural changes are redefining the scale of artificial intelligence and data center infrastructure across North America, currently estimated at a six hundred billion dollar corridor buildout.